vicramon/chatgpt-old-dark-mode/README.md

 Until I send this to the chrome web store, you have to install it manually.

-0. Click "<> Code > Download Zip" on this page.
+0. Click "Code > Download Zip" on this page.
 Open the zip and put the folder somewhere.
 1. Go to chrome://extensions/.
 2. There's a toggle at the top right for Developer mode.
 Toggle it on.
 3. Click Load unpacked.